JuliaHEP/UnROOT.jl/README.md

 - [ ] Reading the available trees
 - [ ] Reading the available streamers
 - [ ] Reading a simple dataset with primitive streamers

+## Acknowledgements

+Special thanks to Jim Pivarski ([@jpivarski](https://github.com/jpivarski)) from the [Scikit-HEP](https://github.com/scikit-hep) project, who is the main author of [uproot](https://github.com/scikit-hep/uproot), a native Python library to read and write ROOT files, which was and is a great source of inspiration and information for reverse engineering the ROOT binary structures.